CAUL Hub Project 4: Urban Systems for Liveability

 - More precisely the team will analyse whether the households that are most reliant on motor vehicles for transport have the capacity to buy vehicles with improved fuel technology.

 - What the social differences are in household exposure to transport energy costs and the adaptability of households in the use of modes and vehicle types

 Subproject 4.2 - Making greening happen in consolidating cities

-This subproject will address the research problem of making urban greening happen in consolidating cities.
+This subproject is undertaking a four-part program of research to investigate and propose pathways to operationalise urban greening in consolidating cities.
 The project comprises 2 current activities:

 In earlier research plans under project 4.2 we developed a method of green space monitoring suitable for national rollout (4.2.2): Developing a method for analysing urban land-use and greening data).
 This work was piloted in Western Australia, and we have subsequently developed relationships in Victoria and New South Wales to extend this work.
 Overall, 4.2 represents a working model of how cities' greening performance can be benchmarked against one another as a contribution to City Deals.